Scope of School

 Scientific Background

-The MATRAC 2 School provides a focused introduction to the fundamental principles and experimental techniques used in the analysis of advanced engineering materials through neutron and synchrotron radiation.
+The MATRAC School series provides an introduction to the fundamental principles and experimental techniques used in the analysis of advanced engineering materials through neutron (MATRAC 2) and synchrotron radiation (MATRAC 1).

 Participants will explore a range of methods that are increasingly important in materials science, particularly in the design, processing, and evaluation of advanced materials: